zirapha/kiji/README.md

 Goals
 -----
 - Ergonomy.
-No matter how meny features you add to wysiwyg editor, when core editing functionality is hard to use, no new features will change that.
+No matter how many features you add to wysiwyg editor, when core editing functionality is hard to use, no new features will change that.
-I want Kiji to be simple to use for new users.
+I want Kiji to be simple and intuitive to use for new users.
 - Simplicity.
 Focus on just editing.
 Nothing else.
+No saving, no user ACL, no PDF generation.

 History
 -------